jimjeffers/aqi-calc/README.md

 AQI Calc
 ===

 Easily convert pollutant measurements into AQI values per the [EPA's blue scale](https://forum.airnowtech.org/t/the-aqi-equation/169).
+For additional references on how
+AQI is calculated see the thoughtful documentation on Wikipedia for [Computing the AQI](https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI).
+Also, for a complete reference on all of the official break points view the official [EPA AQI Breakpoints page](https://aqs.epa.gov/aqsweb/documents/codetables/aqi_breakpoints.html).

 Usage
 -----